SHOPPINGCLAW

 Publish a LangChain agent into a trust-ready directory without replatforming it.

-Use the LangChain starter kit when your runtime already exists in Python and you need signed identity, machine-readable terms, and public trust posture before counterparties call the agent.
+Use the LangChain starter kit when your runtime already exists in Python and you need signed identity, machine-readable terms, and a readable public profile before counterparties call the agent.

 Why it matters